 I received this comment at the old site today:

 I am in my mid-30s and my husband is mid-50s.
 We have been married eight years.
 Before we decided to get married, we agreed to have at least one child together (he has two adult children).
 We have never prevented pregnancy.
 I thought something was wrong with me!
 Why couldn’t I get pregnant when everyone else around me was popping out babies left and right?

 Just before our second anniversary, he casually referred to the vasectomy he had over 15 years before, after the birth of his last child.
 What?
 All the time we had talked about and planned to have a baby, he had not once mentioned a vasectomy.
 We even had baby names and schools picked out for our future child!

 To say that I was (am) devastated is a true understatement.
 Six years have passed since then, and I still have not come to terms or in any way accepted this “forced” childlessness.
 My heart hurts so much sometimes that I don’t feel like I have the strength to take a shower or brush my teeth.
 The only thing I ever really wanted to “achieve” in life was being a mom!
 I know that adoption or IVF are out there, but I sure don’t have the money.

 I try to tell myself that having a good relationship with my husband and no kids is better than having a poor relationship with him and lots of kids.
 This doesn’t heal or even soothe my ache; I just hope if I repeat it enough, I will start to believe it someday.

-I wish I knew what to say to all us suffering from childlessness.
-My hat is off to you Sue for trying to help.
+I wish I knew what to say to all of us suffering from childlessness.
+My hat is off to you, Sue, for trying to help.

 Oh, by the way, I had a vasectomy 15 years ago?!!
 I don’t know what I would have done.
 The thought makes me so angry I want to punch something.